Ice Skating in the Desert

 The problem is (if you’re a Finnish woman craving to do some figure-skating moves) they don’t allow women to skate.
-We’ve asked every place I know and they always told us no (after giving my husband very long looks).
+UPDATE 2017: Royal mall ice skating rink allows women and the Snow City in Othaim Mall allows women in.

 We Finns have always been an Ice-loving nation.
 Be it figure skating, curling or ice-hockey, we have mastered it.
 This year Finland won the Ice hockey WORLD Championships.
 We beat countries like RUSSIA, U.S.A and CANADA.
 And we are only 5 million people.
 But the sweetest victory was winning against SWEDEN in the final.
 I just HAD to say that.
 Oh and did I mention it was 6-1.